Nursing (BSN)

 CHE 108SN - General, Organic, and Biological Chemistry

 (4 credits) (NWCore option under Science and the Natural World) General, Organic, and Biological Chemistry (GOB) is a one-semester survey of inorganic, organic, and biological principles.
 Topics include atomic and molecular structure, chemical reactions, organic and biological molecules, solutions, acid-based chemistry, and metabolism.
 The treatment of topics is predominantly descriptive and the course is recommended for programs that require one semester of chemistry.
 This course does not count toward a chemistry major or minor, nor does it count toward the biology cognate requirements.
 This course is offered concurrently online and on-campus.
-The online course includes online lectures and one three-hour laboratory per week; it is only open to RN-BSN students.
-The on-campus course includes three lecture periods and one three-hour laboratory per week and is open to students who are in a pre-nursing cohort.
+The online course includes online lectures and one 1.5 hour laboratory per week; it is only open to RN-BSN students.
+The on-campus course includes three lecture periods and one 1.5 hour laboratory per week t.
 Note: Students with math ACT scores below 19 are strongly encouraged to take Basic Algebra prior to enrolling in this course.

 KIN 370 - Nutrition for Health Care Professions